DataBiosphere/cgp-dss-data-loader/README.md

 1. Now that we have our new transformed output we can run it with the loader.

-   If you used the standard transformer use the command:
+   If accessing public access data, use the command:

    ```
    dssload --no-dry-run --dss-endpoint MY_DSS_ENDPOINT --staging-bucket NAME_OF_MY_S3_BUCKET transformed-topmed-public.json
    ```

    Alternatively, if supplying additional credentials for private data:

    ```
    dssload --no-dry-run --dss-endpoint MY_DSS_ENDPOINT --staging-bucket NAME_OF_MY_S3_BUCKET -p GOOGLE_PROJECT_ID --gce-metadata-cred=gs_credentials.json --aws-metadata-cred=aws_credentials.json gtex-GTEx-v7_sanitized_pp.json
    ```